tangalbert919/Axiro/README.md

 ## Features:

 * Basic encryption and decryption (base64 and binary).
+* Typical anime stuff.
-* Access Project Danbooru and Konachan (for the weebs).
+* Access the news.
+* Do what admins need to do.

 ## Installation: